preciofishbone/OmniaDocsG2/pages/page-types/create-new-page-type/index.rst

 .. image:: page-types-click-create-new.png

 3. Now start to build the the base layout by adding sections.
-Note that there are a number of Layout Templates you can use as a starting point.
+Note that there are a number of Layout Templates you can use as a starting point (see to the right).

 .. image:: page-types-add-sectionnew.png